meilisearch/meilisearch-java/CONTRIBUTING.md

 ### How to Manually Publish the Release to Maven repository  <!-- omit in TOC -->

-⚠️ These following steps are only required if the CI has failed to release the current version in Maven repository.
+⚠️ These following steps should only be applied if it's impossible to release the current version in the Maven repository via the CI.
+Keep in mind publishing via the CI should always be privileged.

 #### Create signature credentials (first time) <!-- omit in TOC -->